colmena/colmena/README.md

 This also works with the free hosted MongoDB instances at [compose.io](https://www.compose.io) and [mongolab.com](https://mongolab.com)!

+## API Security

+**WARNING: Most models don't have an ACL configured.
+This means that anyone with access to the API can edit most of it's content.**

+To access models with access control enable you need an AccessToken.
+You can get an access token by logging in to the API.

+To ease development you can create an AccessToken while starting the server by setting the DEV_ACCESS_TOKEN environment variable.

+    DEV_ACCESS_TOKEN=MySecretToken npm run dev

 ## Development

 If you want to share your work through a Pull Request, be sure to make it a clean branch (one functionality per PR) and base it off master.